Setting goals and achieving them is easier said than done.

 If you truly want to succeed at something more complex and demanding, goals are necessary.

-Here are some tips on how to set goals and reach them:
+Here are some tips on setting goals and reaching them:

 1. Break it Up into Milestones